Map Rust vector iteration to assembly

 ; ⭐ Handle vectors with 4 or more entries

-inc rdx ; Add 1 to the last entry index to get length.
+inc rdx ; Add 1 to the last entry index to get the length.

 mov r8, rdx ; r8 now contains the number of items to be processed.

-and r8, -4 ; Mask of the lower 2 bits to get the count of entries that is divisible by 4.
+and r8, -4 ; Mask of the lower 2 bits to get the count of divisible entries by 4.

 movq xmm0, rdi ; Parameter num, the increment value, is now in xmm0.